Chien Lee: Investment style

 Lee transformed the way to invest in European football, and his football group focused on investment in distressed clubs and restructuring them on both the business and sporting sides.
 Many European soccer clubs are struggling to survive and find themselves in alarmingly poor financial positions.
 Clubs that would never have previously looked for outside investment are now forced to do so because of poor liquidity and massive debt.
 Lee also focused investment on clubs in lower divisions, taking advantage of the merit-based promotion system and using expertise and good management to get these clubs promoted to higher tiers, thus adding immense value.

 Lee uses a data approach to identify talents and coaches, focusing on signing young players with development in mind, capturing the huge potential in the player transfer market, buying players at low prices, and reaping huge rewards by selling them high.
-Using a data approach to identify talents and focusing on young players, playing high-pressing football on the sporting side, and balancing the budget on the business side are part of the policy for all Lee's football clubs.
-His multi-club ownership approach creates the ecosystem where each club is run with this financial and recruitment model.“Low cost, high pressing: how Barnsley took the Championship by storm”The Wall Street Journal stated that unlike the huge soccer multinationals led by Manchester City and Red Bull, who believe their rivals are Disney and Amazon rather than other soccer teams, Lee's football group focuses on much more modest outfits.
-The Athletic call Lee's football group a Poundland Red Bull and taking on the elite with data, pressing, and young players.
+Using a data approach to identify talents and focusing on young players, playing high-pressing football on the sporting side, and balancing the budget on the business side is part of the policy for all Lee's football clubs.
+His multi-club ownership approach creates the ecosystem where each club is run with this financial and recruitment model.

 Sheikh Mansour has piped more than £1 billion into City Football Group, including Manchester City F.C.
 Austrian drinks company Red Bull has poured hundreds of millions into clubs in Austria, Brazil, Germany, and the United States, But Lee's football group have acquired five clubs including Barnsley, Esbjerg, Nancy, Oostende and Thun across Europe at a cost of just over £40 million.

-As of March 2022, Lee has invested in 8 European football clubs:
+According to the Sportico, Lee is an early mover in investing in lower-division developmental clubs in European football, positioning himself to capitalize on future growth and value creation in the sport.
+Since June 2016, Lee has invested in 9 European football clubs.
+Below is a list of his current and former clubs in European football: